larshp/abapOpenChecks/README.md

 Open source checks for SAP Code Inspector / ABAP Test Cockpit (SCI/ATC)

-For running Continuous Integration outside the ABAP platform see https://abaplint.org
+* For running Continuous Integration outside the ABAP platform see https://abaplint.org
+* For Steampunk installations see https://github.com/abapOpenChecks/abapOpenChecks-Steampunk

 **Installation**
 - install via [abapGit](https://abapgit.org) *(make sure you are using the latest version)* using the online or offline option